carnegierobotics/LibMultiSense/README.md

 #### Python

 LibMultiSense uses pybind11 to generate python bindings for the base LibMultiSense API.
-These bindings can be installed via pip into a python virtual enviornment or a local python project.
+These bindings can be installed via pip into a python virtual environment or a local python project.

 To install the LibMultiSense python bindings